HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 **Digital Experience 8.5 and 9.0 Versions**

 - User Session Reporting Tool
-- Extended support announced for DX versions 8.5 and 9
+- End of Support announced for DX versions 8.5 and 9.0
 - Automatically apply 9.5 from CF223 installation

 **Digital Experience 9.5 Container Version**